-[8.
-The party list shall be accompanied by a photocopy of each candidate's identity card of a citizen of Georgia or of the passport of a citizen of Georgia, a certificate on the deprivation of the right, 2 photos and 2 copies of a registration card signed by him/her, indicating the date of its completion.
-Along with the candidate's personal data (the first name, last name, personal number of a citizen of Georgia, address (according to the identity card of a citizen of Georgia or the Agency database), date of birth), the registration card shall include the fact of the candidate's residence in Georgia for 5 years and his/her consent to run in the elections under this party list.
-(Shall become effective from 1 May 2020)]

-9. The corresponding DEC shall forward the registration cards for Sakrebulo elections in advance to the representative of a party/electoral bloc.
-Upon the receipt of the documents, the representative of a party, electoral bloc shall be provided with the dated certificate confirming the receipt of the documents.

-[9.
-For the elections of a local self-government representative body Sakrebulo, an appropriate DEC shall forward registration cards to a party representative in advance.
+- 8. The party list shall be accompanied by a photocopy of each candidate's identity card of a citizen of Georgia or of the passport of a citizen of Georgia, a certificate on the deprivation of the right, 2 photos and 2 copies of a registration card signed by him/her, indicating the date of its completion.
+Along with the candidate's personal data (the first name, last name, personal number of a citizen of Georgia, address (according to the identity card of a citizen of Georgia or the Agency database), date of birth), the registration card shall include the fact of the candidate's residence in Georgia for 5 years and his/her consent to run in the elections under this party list. - 9.
+The corresponding DEC shall forward the registration cards for the elections of a municipality representative body Sakrebulo in advance to the representative of a party/electoral bloc.
+Upon the receipt of the documents, the representative of a party, electoral bloc shall be provided with the dated certificate confirming the receipt of the documents. - [9.
+For the elections of a municipality representative body Sakrebulo, an appropriate DEC shall forward registration cards to a party representative in advance.
 Immediately after the documents are received, the party representative shall be given a note with the date on it acknowledging the receipt of the documents.
 (Shall become effective from 1 January 2021)]